 Bachelor’s Degree (BSW) in Social Work

-The senior year practicum experience provides an opportunity for students to demonstrate their ability to apply classroom learning to work with the aged, children, adolescents, families and key populations in urban communities, including, but not limited to, black families, those in poverty, and other vulnerable populations along with organizational systems such as child and adult protective services, and criminal and juvenile justice systems, substance abuse services, department of probation and parole, family service settings, mental health settings, and foster care services.
+The curriculum emphasizes an appreciation for diversity and the unique lived experience of the residents of the District of Columbia.
+This emphasis enables students to address issues such as child welfare, mental health, criminal justice, and broader issues of social justice and human rights that effect children, families, and communities.
+Students learn in the classroom as well as real-world settings, including research opportunities, service learning experiences, social justice initiatives, and other outreach activities.
+The curriculum features a senior practicum experience that allows students to demonstrate their ability to apply classroom learning to work with the aged, children, adolescents, families, and key populations in urban communities.
+These populations include African-American families, those in poverty, and other vulnerable populations.
+Additionally, students learn the foundations of organizational systems such as child and adult protective services, and criminal and juvenile justice systems, substance abuse services, department of probation and parole, family service settings, mental health settings, and foster care services.

 The program is accredited at the undergraduate level by the Council on Social Work Education.